owncloud-archive/branded_clients/branded_ios_app/publishing_ios_app_7.rst

 .. figure:: images/ownbrander-30.png

-By default, sharing by public URL is enabled.
-Public share links allow your users to share files with anyone.
-This option allows you to disable public link sharing.
+By default, both internal sharing and sharing by link are enabled.
+You have the options to disable one or both of these.

 .. figure:: images/ownbrander-31.png